-At American CPR Care Association, we understand the importance of keeping your life-saving CPR credentials up-to-date through certification and recertification.
-Whether you’re a medical professional or simply someone who wants to make sure that they can administer proper CPR if a life-threatening situation arises, knowing exactly what to do in an emergency situation is essential, as is having the proper credentials to support your skills.
+At American CPR Care Association, we understand the importance of keeping your life-saving CPR card credentials up-to-date through certification and recertification training classes.
+Whether you’re a medical professional or simply someone who wants to administer proper CPR if a life-threatening situation arises, knowing exactly what to do in an emergency situation is essential.

 Who Needs CPR Certification?

 Many jobs require current CPR certifications along with timely and nationally accepted CPR training modules.
 Students learn CPR and its comprehensive course material at their pace at American CPR Care Association.
 The most commonly thought of professions that ask for such credentials are those in the medical field, such as doctors, nurses, and EMTs.
 However, many other professionals must have their current CPR certification in order to stay employed.
 For example, those working in law enforcement or as firemen must often be certified, as well as those performing as child-care providers, such as teachers or daycare workers.

 Even though it may not be required as part of your profession, everyone should consider enrolling for CPR recertification courses online.
 This CPR renewal course at American CPR Care Association (ACCA) helps you update and maintain your CPR wallet card.
 If you’re in a life-threatening situation in which someone is not breathing, it’s imperative that you possess the skills necessary to provide proper CPR procedures.
 Without doing so, you may end up hurting the victim by not knowing how to begin life-saving procedures at all.